 I'm a fan of cat cafes – especially when they're associated with a local shelter and most of the resident kitties are adoptable.
 That's exactly how it works at Tiny Lions, a cat cafe associated with the Humane Society of Huron Valley.

 You can drop in to visit the cats (and enjoy free coffee, tea and hot chocolate while you're there), or you can sign up for one of the cafe's popular activities, like yoga with cats, knitting with cats, or even a family “mewvie” night.
-Elliot and I signed up for Trivia Night at the cafe, which was super fun (and super packed!).
+My husband Elliot and I signed up for Trivia Night at the cafe, which was super fun (and super packed!).

 If you like cats at all, this is a must-visit!